 Seanna is a senior majoring in Art as well as Cinema and Media Studies.
 Much of her work is created from reflecting on her experiences as a multiracial immigrant with intersectional identities.
 With a background in traditional fine art, USC enabled Seanna to embrace the multidisciplinary aspect of her practice.
 Joining clubs with other artists such as Corpus Callossum, Queer Students in Cinematic Arts, and USC BSA’s Creative Experience, motivated her to try new mediums outside of her comfort zone, therefore expanding her ideas on what is possible to achieve as an artist with the resources provided by USC.
 She is now the Director of Design for Creative Experience and Corpus Callossum, and encourages new students to engage with other artists to collaborate and to be inspired.
 Seanna enjoys watching and creating animations, as well as taking advantage of the live music that LA has to offer.
 She is also representing the Roski School on an Arts in Action's grant review panel this year as the first student on the committee.

-Alejandro is a junior at USC Roski majoring in Art and minoring in Architecture.
+Alejandro is a senior at USC Roski majoring in Art and minoring in Architecture.
 His photography practice explores the human landscape, mediating his own relationship to familiar and foreign environments and investigating the production of space.
 Alejandro’s work also spans painting, writing, and video.
 He is based in Los Angeles and his hometown of Ames, Iowa, whose surrounding landscape features prominently as a subject of his work.
 Alejandro encourages students to use art school as a place to play with anything that interests them, and would be glad to answer all questions!

 Yao is a first-generation immigrant and the youngest out of three triplets and loves thrifting, Studio Ghibli films, K-Pop, and a good ole cup of tea.
 She has a fine arts background and narrowed her field into design after coming to Roski.
 Yao’s favorite aspect about Roski is its multidisciplinary program which gives students like her the freedom and opportunity to explore with diverse styles, tools, and audiences.
 With this flexibility, her design work reflects works about her Chinese-American identity to the functionality of corporate-identity branding.
 She is excited to be a part of the Roski Ambassador program and do not be afraid to reach out to her for anything.
 She looks forward to getting to know all of you!